Carex abrupta

 Carex abrupta is a species of sedge known by the common name abrupt-beaked sedge or abruptbeak sedge.
-It is native to the western United States from California to Idaho, where it grows in moist mountain habitat such as meadows.
+It is native to the western United States from California to Idaho, where it grows in moist mountain habitat such as meadows and slopes.

 Description

-This sedge forms a dense, erect clump exceeding 20 centimeters in height.
+This perennial sedge forms a dense, erect clump, the stems of which may reach up to 70 centimeters in height.
+Leaves are basal, with whitish sheaths, and with 3 to 6 blades per fertile culm.
 The inflorescence is a rounded cluster of spikes 1 to 2 centimeters wide.
-Each fruit is surrounded by a sac called a perigynium which is boat-shaped to scoop-shaped with a very narrow, cylindrical beak coppery red to dark brown in color.
+Each fruit is surrounded by a sac called a perigynium.
+This is boat-shaped to scoop-shaped with a very narrow, cylindrical beak, which is coppery red to dark brown in color.